microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

-## Consuming the `ScrollingView`'s Properties in Animations
+## Consuming the `ScrollView`'s Properties in Animations

-The `ScrollingView` exposes a read-only property called ExpressionAnimationSources of type Windows.UI.CompositionPropertySet.
+The `ScrollView` exposes a read-only property called ExpressionAnimationSources of type Windows.UI.CompositionPropertySet.
 It can provide inputs to Composition expressions.

-Note that the inner ScrollingPresenter class has the same property and the `ScrollingView` just returns the ScrollingPresenter's value.
+Note that the inner ScrollPresenter class has the same property and the `ScrollView` just returns the ScrollPresenter's value.

 ### Vertical offset drives opacity

-*`ScrollingView` (new)*
+*`ScrollView` (new)*

 ```csharp
 ExpressionAnimation _headerOpacityExpression = null;